-A listing of all Alarm and Trip messages is available through the Modbus ports and on the OpView, and CCT programs.
-Relay outputs can be configured in the CCT program for some individual alarm/trip indications (refer to Volume 3) and also for any alarm/trip present indication.
-A running history of all events (in a text file format) is kept on the CCT in the Woodward/Event\History folder.
-It contains a sequential description and time stamping of each alarm and trip event.
+A listing of Alarm and Trip messages is available only through the Modbus ports (OpView, PCI program).
+Relay outputs can be configured in the PCI program for some individual alarm/trip indications (Refer to Volume 3) and also for any alarm/trip present indication.
+But for a description and time stamping as described in the following chapter, a Modbus port must be used.

 Chapter 7.
-Product Support and Service Options
+Service Options

-Product Support Options
+Product Service Options